-At our center, we use a multimodal approach to assessing brain functions.
+At our center, we use a multimodal approach to assessing brain functions from Quantitative EEG (qEEG).
 Our brain mapping (qEEG, EEG, ERP) assessment uses a proprietary platform developed by Brain Resource Limited.
 This platform includes comparison of patient data to the data in the Brain Resource International Database which has an unprecedented breadth of standardized, integrated data with respect to electrical brain function measures and autonomic measures, as well as psychological and neuropsychological measures.

 These measures of electrical brain function over fractions of a second time scale are selected to tap the brain’s core networks and processes.
 Brain (EEG and ERP) and body measures (of electrodermal arousal, heart rate, respiratory rate) are undertaken simultaneously using non-invasive recording discs placed on the scalp and skin.